senwerks/obsoletenerd.github.io/_posts/2022-09-01-Solving-the-Australian-Signals-Directorate-cryptography-challenge-coin.md

 I translated it in our notes to show that the symbols could now either mean "C B F A E D" or "3 2 6 1 5 4".
 My mate noted that the letters above each Braille symbol, when re-ordered into numerical order based on those Braille numbers before, spells out ATBASH... oh wait, we already figured that puzzle out (thanks Cyberchef, I love you).

 Next we spent a while trying to figure out what "find clarity in 7 width x 5 depth" means.
-Obviously referring to some kind of matrix/grid, and there were multiple rabbit holes there to do with mathetmatical matrix puzzles and grid based ciphers.
+Obviously referring to some kind of matrix/grid, and there were multiple rabbit holes there to do with mathematical matrix puzzles and grid based ciphers.
 My mate and I here both managed to solve this one at the same time using 2 very different methods, which I thought was pretty cool... he was coding up a python script that organised the letters and I was sitting in VS Code manually copy/pasting chunks of the string into rows/columns.
 We both came up with this though:

 > bgoamvo
 >